ISO 27001 is an ideal resource for organizations looking to bolster their data protection practices and mitigate the risk of cyber attacks.

 - Evidence of the results of any corrective actions taken

 ISO 27001 supports a process of continual improvement.
 This requires that the performance of the ISMS be constantly analyzed and reviewed for effectiveness and compliance, in addition to identifying improvements to existing processes and controls.

-During the Stage One audit, the auditor will assess whether your documentation meets the requirements of the ISO 27001 Standard and point out any areas of nonconformity and potential improvement of the management system.
+During the Stage One audit, the auditor will assess whether your documentation meets the requirements of ISO 27001.
+They will also point out any areas of nonconformity and potential improvement of the management system.

-During a Stage Two audit, the auditor will conduct a thorough assessment to establish whether you are complying with the ISO 27001 standard.
+During a Stage Two audit, the auditor will conduct a thorough assessment to establish whether you comply with the ISO 27001 standard.